Trampoline Home Insurance: What Happens to Your Rates & Coverage

 Which Insurance Companies Allow Trampolines?

-Insurer policies on trampolines vary widely and can differ by state and even individual agent.
-Below is a general breakdown of how major carriers approach trampoline coverage:
+Insurer policies on trampolines vary widely and can differ by state and even by individual agent.
+Below is a general breakdown of how major carriers approach trampoline coverage in 2026.

 Major Insurer Trampoline Policies